leberSmeaton/programming-task/README.md

 There are an additional updates and uncomments to the rails_helper.rb and spec_helper.rb required to help with running RSPEC.
 For example:

 - uncommenting line 23 of the rails_helper.rb file ensures our spec and support folder and any files inside are required for testing purposes.

+To run RSPEC in terminal and see if test examples are working in terminal, `$ rspec`